mpuening/learn-jpa-hibernate/README.md

 Since views cannot be updated, an updatable version of the sales entity bean is created.
 The two versions of the sales entity share a mapped super class.

+## `learn-jpa-hibernate-bulk-operations`

+Bulk operations are those that are performed by the database and not in the application.
+At the time of this writing, JPA supports only delete and update statements.
+JPA does not support insert statements except for native queries.

+This project includes an easy example of performing both the update and delete statements, but my challenge was to support the insert from select statement where the select statement is a JPQL statement.
+The `InsertFromSelect` class contains a method that accepts a specification to produce a query and column mappings to produce the insert statement.
+The class uses Hibernate internals to produce the native query statement that is still required to execute the query.

 ## `learn-jpa-hibernate-active-record-aspects`
 ## `learn-jpa-hibernate-active-record-example`